Hykie Berg: Personal life

 He was born on 2 May 1978 in Pretoria, South Africa.
 He studied up to grade 8 at Hoërskool Die Wilgers where he started using drugs.
 Then he matriculated in 1996.
 At the age of 19, he became a heroin addict.
 He then received drug rehabilitation within a maximum-security cell at the Weskoppies Psychiatric Hospital, Pretoria.

 From 1997 and 1999, he completed a Bachelor of Commerce in Marketing – Second Year, Marketing/Marketing Management General degree at University of Pretoria.
 Then he graduated with a Bachelor's degree in Dramatic Arts in Arts, Entertainment, and Media Management from Stellenbosch University between 1999 and 2002.

 He was previously married to Melissa Jacobs in 2013 but divorced in 2018.
 He then proposed to his girlfriend Gerridene on 23 June 2019 and they married in March 2020.

 Career

-He made television debut in the popular youth series The Res in 2003.
+He made his television debut in the popular youth series The Res in 2003.
 Then in 2004, he made a starring role in the serial Plek van Meats.
-In 2007, he made in his debut film role in Ouma se Slim Kind.
+In 2007, he played his first film role in Ouma se Slim Kind.
 In 2004, he joined the cast of the season 13 of the television serial Egoli: Place of Gold and played the role 'Darius du Buisson' in which he won a Crystal Award.
 He played the role for three seasons up to season 15 in 2007.

 In 2018, he became an author where he published the book Hykie Berg: Ultimate Survivor.
 The book deals with his drug addict life and near death at his peak in acting career, where he finally manages to rehabilitate and achieve the success after.